markwkiehl/particle_device_blueprint/README.md

 The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token.
 The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.

+The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
+The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to configure the Particle integration webhook, and the Blynk webhook.

 # Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.
 - Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android?_gl=1*hxem43*_ga*NTQ1NjUzMTkwLjE2NjY1NTA3MTk.*_ga_E376ZQ635Y*MTY4NzE3MTI1Mi44OC4xLjE2ODcxNzEyNTQuMC4wLjA.) for web and mobile dashboards